www.AlgonquinAdventures.comBike Trailswww.AlgonquinAdventures.com

 Minnesing Mountain Bike Trail

-In winter, the trail is used for cross country skiing.
 Canisbay Campground (drive-in) provides a conveniently located base-camp, as no overnight camping is allowed along the trail.

-Old Railway Cross Bike Trail
+Old Railway Bike Trail

 The level grade of the Old Railway Bike Trail makes for a great way to spend a few hours, for young and old.
 Being graded as an "easy" bike trail, it provides the opportunity for a day's combined biking and hiking, with a packed lunch taken for a mid-day break.